Good Faith Dealing With a Trustee

 No Duty to Investigate

-Arizona goes further by stating that third parties are not required to inquire into the extent of the trustee's powers or whether those powers are being used properly.
-A person who delivers assets to a trustee does not need to ensure those assets are applied correctly.
+The law goes further by stating that third parties are not required to inquire into the extent of the trustee's powers.
+They do not need to check whether the trustee is using those powers properly.
+A person who delivers trust assets to a trustee does not need to ensure those assets are applied correctly.

 The same protection covers people who deal with a former trustee without knowing the trusteeship has ended.
-If a bank continues to process transactions for a trustee who has been replaced, and the bank had no knowledge of the change, the bank is protected.
+If a bank continues to process transactions for a trustee who has been replaced, and the bank had no knowledge of the change, the bank is protected under state law.

-For families managing trust administration, this statute explains why institutions often accept a certification of trust rather than demanding the entire trust document.
-The law is designed to keep trust transactions moving smoothly by protecting those who participate in good faith.
+For families managing trust administration, this statute explains why institutions often accept a certification of trust rather than demanding the full trust document.
+The law is designed to keep trust transactions moving by protecting those who participate in good faith.
+Whether someone needs to appoint a trustee, transfer real estate, or manage other trust assets, third parties can rely on the trustee's stated authority.